icerui11/DHU-project/report/2025work/Winter/03_Mar.md

 Slicing is defined for array types to access a contiguous subset of elements, but records are not designed to be "sliced" because they are meant to group different signals or subfields under one composite type

 so add intermediate signal and according to c_num_fifoports generate corresponding signals, here need to take care signal directions

+# system_SHyLoC_top_v2

+Place and Route: 注意在constraint manager 查看约束文件是否执行正确

+check -Pin Report - Date: Sun Mar 23 20:20:54 2025 Pinchecksum

+this version can accept spw link raw data in three SHyLoC compressed, and output to SpW port1 , but SHyLoC parameter are use same parameter